wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 In this method, the latest version of the app is always in the `master` branch.

-### Making patches to older versions

-If you want to release a patch for an older version, that what you have to do:

-1. Check out the previous `git tag`
-2. Create a new branch relative to this tag
-3. Merge it into master, there might be some `rebase` and `cherry-pick` involved during this operation

 ### Before submitting

 Before submitting your code please do the following steps: